bbwwgg/PRG1002_Dating_app/README.md

 # DEV1002_Message_app

-# Features
-- User's and user profile.
-- Edit those profiles
-- Connect to other users
-- Real-time messaging other privately or in group chat
-- Integration of mini-games into chat

-# 2. Software Development Methodologies
+# 1. Software Development Methodologies
-## 2.1.
+## 1.1.
 Project management

 In this project, Agile methodology will be used.
 This methodology is an interactive approach to manage and execute product development projects.